 1. Watch For Scams

 Scams can affect any renter, Military or not, says Artis.
-One popular scam involves stealing listings from legitimate real estate sites, according to a report from the Better Business Bureau.
+One popular scam involves stealing listings from legitimate real estate sites.
 The “owner” claims to be out of town and unable to show the property or illegally gains access to the home and shows it as if they own it.
 The renter then puts down a security deposit, only to find out that the property isn’t available or doesn’t even exist.
 If you’re searching for a rental from afar, MILLIE or a similar service can help head off this scam by sending a local scout (who’s also a military spouse) to properties for a walk-through, which they can even capture on video.
 They can also help with tasks like taking photos or letting a handyman into your new home.

 2. Do Your Homework